Mohammed-AboLEneen/Mohammed-AboLEneen/README.md

 ## Projects

 ### Project 1: Fun Tourism App

-This Flutter application is designed to streamline trip management.
-It allows users to create personalized accounts, plan their own trips, and follow other users.
-By joining trips created by others, users can share experiences and enjoy their journeys together
+- This Flutter application is designed to streamline trip management.
+- It allows users to create personalized accounts, plan their own trips, and follow other users.
+- By joining trips created by others, users can share experiences and enjoy their journeys together

-### Project 2: Bookly App
+### Project 2: View Pdf Books App

-View many books comes from google book API with ability to navigate using URL launcher to read it. this app has ability to handle errors and data comes form server.
+- View many pdf books comes from Firebase with ability to download it and display the content.
+- ability to heightlight any text and add to it a comment.
+- can show and edit the comment when click on heightlighted text.

-### Project 3: Notes App
+### Project 3: Dashboard App

-Save Notes in device local storage using Hive Package.
-Beautiful design with animations.
+Build a responsive ui work on all platforms with some animations to make the experince more better.

 ## Languages and Tools: